spiffdev/help-pages/pages/03.Spiff-Concepts/04.step-types/05.choose-materials-textures/default.md

 This step could be part of the standard workflow available to all or it could be linked as a conditional step by clicking the conditional button at the bottom of the step setting it to only appear when a particular variant in a previous step is selected.

 #### Customization or Personalization ?
 The Material step is a customization.
-A customer chooses a texture and the merchant would usually pick, configure and pack item for consumer.
+A customer chooses a texture and the merchant would usually pick, configure and pack the item for consumer.
 No printing is required for this step.